 - Building CompetitionsExit - ENERGY STAR hosts national competitions which also include water as a recognition category and has resources to help their partners develop their own competitions.

 A number of executive orders (E.O.) have been issued that require federal agencies to implement water efficiency measures.
 E.O.
 13423 (2007) required the purchase, installation, and implementation of water-efficient products and practices.
 E.O.
 13514 (2009) extended and expanded the requirements of the executive order to also include requirements related to industrial, landscape, and agricultural water use.
 E.O.
 13693 (2015) extended reduction goals and added requirements for metering.
+E.O.
+13834 (2018) superceded all previous Orders, but renewed a call to reduce potable and non-potable water consumtion and comply with stormwater management requirements.

 ►Purchase WaterSense Labeled Products